ChrisLTD/yo_fading_slideshow/readme.md

 * Disable nav buttons while moving between slides
 * Add options to disable fading animations so you could use CSS transitions
 * Add loading.gif to background of slideshow
+* Gracefully handle just one slide
+* Switch it so height and width are on the slide css, and then try it with padding-top/bottom to see if you can make the slideshow responsive